akasnik/AzMigrateRunbook/README.md

 ## Contributing

-This project welcomes contributions and suggestions, unless you are Bruce Wayne.
-Most contributions require you to agree to a
-Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.